 Art, Meditation, and Medical Practice: Johannes Vermeer's The Geographer

 Sadly, Vermeer was not well recognized or appreciated during his lifetime, and he struggled financially.
 Vermeer died at the age of 43, leaving his wife with 11 children to care for.
-The cause of death is unclear, but it was said that stress played a role.
+The cause of death is unclear, but it was said that severe financial stress played a role.
 Today, only 34 of Vermeer’s paintings are known to exist.

 Vermeer uses the light and shadowing to shape the space of the gentleman's study, creating a strong left-to-right diagonal perspective.
 Diagonals are important in art, because they often suggest action and energy.